 Teacher aide job in Antioch, CA

 Ascend's Little Miracle Program seeks a Full-Time Preschool Assistant to support our 'Little Miracles' Community Program in Antioch for children with developmental, learning, sensory processing, and language and communication disorders.
-We seek a dedicated and passionate Full-time Aide who can work as part of a team to help create a fun environment and incorporate educational activities that support our children's development.
+We seek a dedicated and passionate Full-time Aide who can work as a team to help create a fun environment and incorporate educational activities that assist our children's development.

-This is a fantastic opportunity for those who love working with children and helping their community.
+This is a fantastic opportunity if you love working with children and helping your community.
 Join our team of dedicated teaching and support staff.

 PREFERRED